 Confusius was right when he said that life is really simple but we make it complicated.
 And writing theoretical reports instead of acting is a very good example of that.

 Conditions are never perfect

 Sometimes reports are produced to avoid doing something that companies know has to be done, but really want to avoid.
-The reports then show share holders that they are doing something and become an excuse for not taking action until conditions are perfect.
+The reports then show share holders that management is doing something and become an excuse for not taking action until conditions are perfect.
 And they never will be.
-Passive companies are not going to be winners but active ones are.
+Passive companies are, unlike active ones, losing out.
 The only thing you will achieve by postponing action is losing time and money.

 What happened to common sense?